Hengky1510/customer-behavior-analysis/README.md

 This project analyzes customer purchasing behavior using the TheLook Ecommerce dataset available in Google BigQuery Public Datasets.

-The objective is to answer business-related questions regarding customer activity, spending patterns, demographics, and revenue trends using SQL.
+The objective is to answer business-related questions regarding customer activity, spending patterns, demographics, and revenue performance using SQL.

 ---